h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-regression/introduction-to-machine-learning-with-h2o-3-regression.md

 0.2989957
 ~~~

 In the case of an interest rate decision, an MAE of 0.30 is good enough as it tells us that, on average, the model would predict a very close interest rate to what someone with “x” characteristics should get.
-However, for some companies that MAE might be too high, so it all depends on the application to decide whether or not our MAE results are satisfactory.
+However, for some use cases the MAE of 0.30 might be too high, so it all depends on the application to decide whether or not our MAE results are satisfactory.
 We will see if the Deep Learning model can yield a lower RMSE and MAE.

 **Task 6 - Flow Version**